 Hear and offer feedback on presentations by organizations, companies, consultants, or other necessary individuals or entities regarding the GSP.

-The preparation of a SGMA GSP is a complex process that requires considerable research, discussion and deliberation before its adoption.
-To support this process, the District contracted a technical team from Larry Walker Associates (UC Davis and CSU Chico) to draft the GSP, conduct scientific studies, and build a groundwater monitoring network that will inform GSP development and implementation.
-This District also received DWR Facilitation Support Service (FSS) funds, which enabled the contracting of impartial facilitation services of the Sacramento State University Consensus and Collaboration Program (CCP), formerly the Center for Collaborative Policy, to organize and facilitate a series of advisory committee, public and, as needed, special meetings as the GSP is developed.

-As a standing committee of the GSA, the Advisory Committee will operate in compliance with the Ralph M. Brown Act (Brown Act).
+As a standing committee of the GSA, the Advisory Committee will operate in a manner that is consistent with the Ralph M. Brown Act (Brown Act) public noticing requirements.
 Committee meetings will be noticed and agendas posted according to the Brown Act.
 All meetings will be open to the public and allow public comment.
 Speakers will generally be limited to three minutes, but time may be adjusted based upon meeting circumstances.
 As needed, the facilitator may place time limits on public comments to ensure that the committee is reasonably able to address all agenda items during the course of a meeting.
 The District will announce committee meetings on its website and through its regular communication channels.
 Recommendations and advice from the committee will be presented to the GSA at public meetings regularly held by the District.

 Definitions